oogoom/Voron-Skirt-Mods/West3D/V0/ReadMe.md

 ![v0 skirt](https://github.com/oogoom/Voron-Skirt-Mods/blob/main/West3D/V0/images/DSC_3191.jpg)

 Print with Voron settings for best results.
+Pic above is a chopped down version of the skirt for testing.

 Requires tuned bridging or it won't work.
 The built in support prints a bridged platform for everything else to go on.